 I ask this question at the very beginning of my session.

-It helps to keep both the client and me on track.
+Drawing from my experience, it helps to keep both the client and me on track.
 It assures that the session is adding value to the client and is worth opting for.

 2. What matters most in your life?